What is the Difference in Vanilla Bean Tastes?

-> This is the most common vanilla bean for cooking.
+This is the most common vanilla bean for cooking.
 It has a classic buttery and rich vanilla taste.
 It has universal vanilla appeal and a wide range of applications in baking, brewing and so much more.
-This became the world's most popular vanilla bean because Madagascar produced the world's most vanilla beans until just recently.
+This became the world's most popular vanilla bean because Madagascar has historically produced the world's most vanilla beans.
 It's the traditional vanilla that we have all acquired a taste for.

-> Mexican (Planifolia family)
+Mexican (Planifolia family)

 Mexico is where the nearly all of the world's vanilla beans all originated.
 The climate and soil of Mexico contribute to a rich vanilla aroma and traditional taste, but with a slight vanilla kick that hints of smokey caramel and chocolate.
 Sometimes woody and sometimes a soft coffee scent are also present.
 This is usually a more expensive vanilla bean as supplies are limited due to low production within Mexico.

 This is a popular vanilla bean for dark chocolate lovers.
 Indonesian beans have an earthy, strong and smokey vanilla profile that contribute to chocolate and mocha notes that are perfect for dark chocolates, frostings and brownies.
 DIY extract makers will often use bourbon with their Indonesian vanilla beans to accentuate the smokey/sweet taste of Indonesian vanilla.

 Quickly becoming a customer-favorite vanilla bean, Tahiti beans are known for their subtle floral aromas with fruity undertones.
 These vanilla beans are often grown in Tahiti, Indonesia, PNG, Ecuador or other bean-growing regions around the world, similar to Planifolia.
 It's a light, crisp and uniquely-sweet vanilla that is great for fruit-based desserts, creams and pastries.

 Ugandan (Planifolia family)